 Clearing the Air: 5 IIoT Myths/Facts on IIoT solutions for Manufacturing

 Updated on 19th Oct 2018 | Yatish Patil

 Over the past few years, Industrial Internet of Things (IIoT) has been increasingly advancing across all industries.
 Business investments in IIoT solutions are now on the increase and will reach over 830 billion dollars by 2020, according to a forecast report by Forbes Magazine.
 The report also indicates that manufacturing, logistics and transportation industries will be on the frontline of IIoT spending with each averaging at 40 billion dollars.

 Nevertheless, there are many misconceptions regarding IIoT benefits and its implementation across Manufacturing industry.
 Upon accepting such notions as true, these companies, can truly miss out the IIoT transformational power and its ability to enable operational efficiency, creation of new business models, value propositions and markets.
 To ensure that manufacturing companies are able to tap into the full IIoT potential, it is important to separate propaganda from the reality.
-With the expertise in solving real-world problems for manufacturing clients and providing Industrial IoT services to them, our consultants have identified few IoT myths and separated them from IoT facts in this article.
+With the expertise in solving real-world problems for manufacturing clients and providing Industrial IoT services to them, our consultants have identified few IIoT myths and also separated them from IIoT facts in this article.

 Misconception 1.
 IIoT is only for large Manufacturing organizations

 Fact: IIoT is applicable for organizations of any size

 Many small and medium sized companies tend to think that IIoT is only for the large enterprises.
 The wrong thinking mostly stems from things like small companies may not have enough data, capital and other resources to deploy IIoT.
 But the reality is that organizations of any size can implement IIoT solutions.
 IoT Consulting services, such as Azure IoT, make it possible for both small and large sized companies to build IoT solutions without the need for dedicated IT teams or comprehensive IoT infrastructure.

 Misconception 2: IIoT can never be secure